ibmverse/verse-developer/_tutorials/01-custom-name-picker.md

 1. [Add Custom Name Picker Extension](#add-custom-name-picker-extension)
 2. [Secure the Application](#secure-the-application)

-There is much more detailed documentation available [here][1], but it's not required to complete the tutorial.
+There is much more detailed documentation available [here](../developers), but it's not required to complete the tutorial.

-This is a follow on tutorial to [Your First Application for IBM Verse](tutorial_verse_developer.md)
+This is a follow on tutorial to [Your First Application for IBM Verse](../developers/#how-to-install)

 ---

-## 1. Add Custom Name Picker Extension
+### Add Custom Name Picker Extension

+&nbsp;
+&nbsp;

-### Edit applications.json
+#### Edit applications.json

 __1.__ Open `src/applications.json` in your text editor.

 __2.__ Append the following object into the array in `applications.json`, and save the file. __Don't forget to add a comma `,` at the end of the preceding application before adding your own__.